 - Fines & Fees Advocacy: NAPD addresses how court costs/other fees assessed to indigent clients threaten client’s rights, illegally restricts their liberty and oppresses entire communities.

 Join Us: NAPD is a member-led movement.
-Annual individual membership is $25; organizational membership is $20/person.
-NAPD has more than 100 member organizations (including 19 statewide systems), 600 individual members and nearly 16,000 total members across all fifty states.
+Annual individual membership is $30; organizational membership is $25/person.
+NAPD has more than 120 member organizations (including 19 statewide systems), 600 individual members and more than 15,000 total members across all fifty states.